mPower Beverage Software Backup Reminder Thank you again for choosing to be one of our…

 If you do not have an eCommerce presence, or want to expand that presence into additional platforms, you will need to discuss with your POS company.
 This will allow you to make sure they can help you with getting your products to the website and any other additional information you may need or want.

 If you are wanting to expand your business, there are a lot of options to consider.
-Once you decide on the method of expansion, you should talk to your POS account manager and see how they can help you succeed.
+Once you decide on the method of expansion, you should talk to your POS account manager and see how they can help you grow.